 driver.hide_keyboard() when the keyboard isn’t visible, you will get a

 WebDriverException from the Appium server.
-I placed the command twice, since some devices launch our sample app with keyboard open.
+I placed the command twice since some devices launch our sample app with the keyboard open.

 When any command inside the try statement fails, the code inside except statement will get executed.
 Placing the ‘raise’ command at the end is used here to stop the case execution and ensure that exception traceback at the end.
 If you have multiple test cases, the next test case would start running.